 Beyond his 100+ academic publications, he has published many popular books.
 His bestselling book Incognito: The Secret Lives of the Brain, explores the neuroscience "under the hood" of the conscious mind: all the aspects of neural function to which we have no awareness or access.
 His work of fiction, SUM, is an international bestseller published in 28 languages and turned into two operas.
 Why the Net Matters examines what the advent of the internet means on the timescale of civilizations.
 The award-winning Wednesday is Indigo Blue explores the neurological condition of synesthesia, in which the senses are blended.

-Eagleman is a Guggenheim Fellow, a Next Generation Texas Fellow, a council member on the World Economic Forum, a research fellow in the Institute for Ethics and Emerging Technologies, and a board member of The Long Now Foundation.
-He is an academic editor for several scientific journals, and has been named one of 2012's Brightest Idea Guys by Italy's Style magazine.
-He is the scientific advisor for the television drama Perception, and has been profiled on the Colbert Report, NOVA Science Now, the New Yorker, CNN's Next List, and many other venues.
+Eagleman is a TED speaker, a Guggenheim Fellow, a winner of the McGovern Award for Excellence in Biomedical Communication, a Next Generation Texas Fellow, Vice-Chair on the World Economic Forum's Global Agenda Council on Neuroscience & Behaviour, a research fellow in the Institute for Ethics and Emerging Technologies, Chief Scientific Advisor for the Mind Science Foundation, and a board member of The Long Now Foundation.
+He has served as an academic editor for several scientific journals.
+He was named Science Educator of the Year by the Society for Neuroscience, and was featured as one of the Brightest Idea Guys by Italy's Style magazine.
+He is founder of the company BrainCheck and the cofounder of the company NeoSensory.
+He was the scientific advisor for the television drama Perception, and has been profiled on the Colbert Report, NOVA Science Now, the New Yorker, CNN's Next List, and many other venues.
 He appears regularly on radio and television to discuss literature and science.

-New Scientist magazine recently featured my time perception research as their cover story.
+New Scientist magazine features David Eagleman's time perception research as their cover story.

 I had the honor of being selected as one of Houston Modern Luxury's Men of Style.